Holly Sonders Tugs Down Her Black Spandex Shorts For Racy Boxing Ring Snap

-Holly Sonders flashed her bombshell body in a eye-catching ensemble for her most recent Instagram upload on Saturday afternoon.
+Holly Sonders flashed her bombshell body in an eye-catching ensemble for her most recent Instagram upload on Saturday afternoon.
 The former Fox Sports host was sure to have tongues wagging as she served up a steamy look for the camera.

-In the ultra-sexy post, Holly looked smoking hot in a pair of black spandex shorts.
+In the ultra-sexy post, Holly looked smoking-hot in a pair of black spandex shorts.
 The model tugged at her bottoms to expose even more skin as they wrapped tightly around her tiny waist and hugged her curvy hips.
 The garment also accentuated her incredible legs.

 She added a matching sports bra to the mix.
 The top boasted thin straps that put her muscular biceps and shoulders in the spotlight.
 It also featured cutouts down the front to showcase her abundant cleavage.
-Her flat tummy and six-pack abs were also on full display.
-The sporty look was accessorized with white, fingerless gloves and a pair of black sneakers.
+Her flat tummy and six-pack abs were on full display, and the sporty look was accessorized with white, fingerless gloves and a pair of black sneakers.

 Holly posed in a boxing ring for the shot.
 She had her thighs apart as one leg was pushed through the ropes and the other rested on the other side of the ring.

 She pushed her hip out dramatically as she hooked her thumb into her shorts and yanked them downward.
-Her other arms was placed over the top rope.
+Her other arm was placed over the top rope.
 Holly also arched her back and turned her head to the side as she wore a sultry expression on her face.

 In the caption of the post, Holly told her fans that the photo was featured in Maxim Magazine.
-She geotagged her location as Los Angeles, California as well.
+She geotagged her location as Los Angeles, California, as well.

-Her long, dark hair was parted to the side.
-She styled the locks into a thick braid, which fell over one of her shoulders.
-She also left her bangs free to frame her face.

 "The body," one follower wrote.